-- 1 cup seedless raisins (I use mixed)
+- 1 cup seedless raisins or currants , (I use mixed raisins) AND/OR

-Form dough into a 6 to 7 inch round and transfer to parchment-lined baking sheet.
+- Form dough into a 6 to 7 inch round and transfer to the prepared skillet or baking sheet.
 Using a sharp knife, cut a cross shape across the top of the round, stopping about an inch from each edge.

-While the bread is baking, melt remaining tablespoon of butter.
+- While the bread is baking, melt remaining tablespoon of butter.
 Remove loaf from oven and immediately brush with butter.
-Transfer to a wire rack to cool for 30-40 minutes before slicing and serving.
+Transfer to a wire rack to cool for about 20-30 minutes before slicing and serving.

 - This bread is best enjoyed the day it is baked.
 Leftovers can still be eaten the next day if the cooled loaf is tightly-wrapped in a double layer of foil and stored at room temperature.
 The bread will be denser on the second day.